flipkart-incubator/zjsonpatch/README.md

 [![CircleCI](https://circleci.com/gh/flipkart-incubator/zjsonpatch/tree/master.svg?style=svg)](https://circleci.com/gh/flipkart-incubator/zjsonpatch/tree/master) [![Join the chat at https://gitter.im/zjsonpatch/community](https://badges.gitter.im/zjsonpatch/community.svg)](https://gitter.im/zjsonpatch/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-# This is an implementation of  [RFC 6902 JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) written in Java.
+# This is an implementation of [RFC 6902 JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) written in Java with extended JSON pointer.

 ## Description & Use-Cases
 - Java Library to find / apply JSON Patches according to [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).
 - JSON Patch defines a JSON document structure for representing changes to a JSON document.
 - It can be used to avoid sending a whole document when only a part has changed, thus reducing network bandwidth requirements if data (in JSON format) is required to send across multiple systems over network or in case of multi DC transfer.
 - When used in combination with the HTTP PATCH method as per [RFC 5789 HTTP PATCH](https://datatracker.ietf.org/doc/html/rfc5789), it will do partial updates for HTTP APIs in a standard way.
+- Extended JSON pointer functionality (i.e. reference array elements via a key): `/array/id=123/data`
+  - The user has to ensure that a unique field is used as a reference key.
+Should there be more than one array element matching the given key-value pair, the first element will be selected.
+  - Key based referencing may be slow for large arrays.
+Hence, standard index based array pointers should be used for large arrays.

 ### Compatible with : Java 7+ versions